 Unlike a dog that is sick, vomiting, and not feeling well, dogs with acid reflux may not act abnormally until the contents of their stomach suddenly appear.

-The most common sign of acid reflux in dogs is the vomiting of bile or regurgitation of undigested food shortly after being consumed.
+A common sign of acid reflux in dogs is the vomiting of bile or regurgitation of undigested food shortly after being consumed.
 Bile is the yellow substance that is seen in an empty stomach.
 It usually passes through the stomach and into the intestines but if a dog has acid reflux it may come out the mouth.

 If left untreated for some time, chronic vomiting of bile can lead to inflammation of the esophagus called esophagitis.
 This can cause pain while swallowing and lead to an unwillingness to want to eat.